amonks/lizard/source/_description.md

 4% of americans believe in the reptillian illuminati theory, so the next time you're in a room in america with more than 25 people -- odds are one of them believes Barack Obama tastes the air by flicking his tongue in and out.

+We are making a crazywall mapping money and power in the ny art world with the visual language of reptilian illuminati theorists.

 ## what?

-We are making a crazywall mapping money and power in the ny art world with the visual language of reptilian illuminati theorists.
 Think polaroids and string and photoshopped gills and lots of ugly text.

-### data

-The most substantial part of this project is the actual string-and-thumbtack map.
-Every person we spoke to or gallery we went to or whatever in NYC is a node.
+The project will be installed as a string-and-thumbtack crazywall-style map.

+Every person we spoke to or gallery we went to or whatever in NYC is a node, represented as an image or cluster of images.

 Every connection (collection, representation, exhibition, employment) between nodes is a piece of string.

 ## why?